asosnovsky/kmeans-numpy/readme.md

 # kMeans Implementation Tests

-This repo contains 5 different implementation of the kmeans algorithmn.
+This repo contains 3 different implementation of the kmeans algorithmn.

-This implementation utilizes numpy to write a very simple implementation of kMeans.
+- v1: heavily reliant numpy version
+- v2: same as v1, but certain operations have been combined
+- v3: a cython version of v2

-While simple at its core, I also demonstrate that this is an efficient implementation of the algorithmn as it exceeds a common standard implementation found in the sklearn library. (see [speed_text.py](./speed_test.py))
+Additionally, I compare this implementation to the standard implementation found in the sklearn library. (see [speed_text.py](./speed_test.py))

 While simple at its core this implementation will assume convergance if one of the following conditions is met: